 Materials

 Some fleece jackets include a wind or water-resistant hard face fabric or use strategic panels on exposed areas like the chest and shoulders to improve weather resistance.
-Others are thick and dense enough that they stop any wind well on their own.
+Others are thick and dense enough to stop any wind well independently.
 However, layering a fleece under waterproof or wind-resistant shells helps take advantage of its insulation without relying on it to shed water or block wind.
-This more comprehensive type of layering puts you in the driver's seat to regulate warmth and comfort while on the go.
+This more comprehensive layering style puts you in the driver's seat to regulate warmth and comfort while on the go.

 Today, fleece jackets are made of synthetic materials like polyester, nylon, elastane, and, less frequently, spandex.
 Sometimes, these materials are recycled.
 Sometimes, they include some wool.
 Though a few companies are working to build fleece fabric in ways that reduce shedding, fibers from these jackets become microplastics.

 These can act as vectors for toxins, carrying them to animals and people through water.
-The process is exacerbated by the washing machine.
+The washing machine exacerbates the process.
 You can reduce your impact by choosing a fleece with some wool, going longer between washes, washing your machine on a gentler cycle, or trying microplastic filters in your washer.

 Durability